SysKitTeam/docs-spconsultant/requirements/system-requirements.md

 The application - __SPDocKit Consultant__ must be installed on a __consultants workstation__, and not at your client as you can activate it only once.
 You can only open already saved farm settings.

 Please note that the __SPDocKit Consultant__ application is not ment to be installed on a SharePoint server, but to serve as a hub.
-A managing place for all the snapshots you perform on your clients farms.
+A managing place for all the snapshots you create on your clients farms.

 * Hardware:
   * CPU – any Windows 7, Windows 8 or Windows 10 capable CPU